 The article today was about the importance of software developers, and the economics of nurturing and keeping top talent.
 The writer, a contributor named Venkatesh Rao, argues – very convincingly – that there is no better place to put your money these days than software developers:

-Unless you are a professional investor (and probably even then), places to store surplus capital today where it will even be safe and/or not depreciate too fast (let alone generate a return) are getting incredibly hard to find….
-But there is one safe haven, if you know how to invest in it: software developers.
+Unless you are a professional investor (and probably even then), places to store surplus capital today where it will even be safe and/or not depreciate too fast (let alone generate a return) are getting incredibly hard to find for those that aren’t knowledeable and experienced to generate viable returns.
+For example, an investor could choose to buy walmart shares in the hopes that the stock price could skyrocket in the future.
+However, there is one safe haven that isn’t as volatile, if you know how to invest in it: software developers.

 Is it true?
 Can developers really be that much in demand?
 As I read the article, I thought about all of my friends who have worked in IT consutling and software development – and the ups and downs they have experiencecd, particularly here in NY.
 The banking industry turmoil and competition from offhsore outsourcing has taken a toll.